viviandotdev/ObsidianVault/20 Sources/4 simple software engineering habits that transformed my productivity.md

 Write down the **next steps** - clearly
 Write down the steps to regain **context** and the state of mind from before easier to get into project agian

+**Action**
-**On your projects notes page add these sections** - you cannot stop your finish the work for the day until you ha **Next Steps**
+**On your projects notes page add these sections** - you cannot stop your finish the work for the day until you have filled out these sections
+**Next Steps**
 **Context**